 The JMS PeerProviderFactory uses JNDI to maintain message queue independence.
-Refer to the man examples using ActiveMQ and Open Message Queue.
+Refer to the manual for full configuration examples using ActiveMQ and Open Message Queue.

+'''

 Valid properties are:

+'''
-initialContextFactoryName (mandatory) - the name of the factory used to create the message q providerURL (mandatory) - the JNDI configuration information for the service provider to use topicConnectionFactoryBindingName (mandatory) - the JNDI binding name for the TopicConnectio topicBindingName (mandatory) - the JNDI binding name for the topic name

-- securityPrincipalName the JNDI java.naming.security.principal - securityCredentials the JNDI java.naming.security.credentials - urlPkgPrefixes the JNDI java.naming.factory.url.pkgs - userName the user name to use when creating the TopicConnection to the Message Queue - password the password to use when creating the TopicConnection to the Message Queue - acknowledgementMode the JMS Acknowledgement mode for both publisher and subscriber.
-The av - AUTO_ACKNOWLEDGE, DUPS_OK_ACKNOWLEDGE and SESSION_TRANSACTED.
-The defa - listenToTopic true or false.
-If false, this cache will send to the JMS topic but will not - Default is true.
+- \ initialContextFactoryName (mandatory) the name of the factory used to create the message queue initial context. - $\star$ providerURL (mandatory) the JNDI configuration information for the service provider to use. - \ topicConnectionFactoryBindingName (mandatory) the JNDI binding name for the TopicConnectionFactory - \ topicBindingName (mandatory) the JNDI binding name for the topic name - \ securityPrincipalName the JNDI java.naming.security.principal - \ securityCredentials the JNDI java.naming.security.credentials - \ urlPkgPrefixes the JNDI java.naming.factory.url.pkgs - \ userName the user name to use when creating the TopicConnection to the Message Queue - $\star$ password the password to use when creating the TopicConnection to the Message Queue - \ acknowledgementMode the JMS Acknowledgement mode for both publisher and subscriber.
+The available choices are